 If everything is so perfect, why do you end up hurting yourself?
 Well, have you ever seen a rubber band that has been stretched way out of limit?
 It tears.
 That’s also what happens to our muscles when we make movements that we – especially our muscles and bones – aren’t used to.
 Our muscles can get stretched, causing a strain, or if stretched beyond their limit, tear.
 Similarly, ligaments (the strips connecting two bones) can stretch too much to cause a sprain and eventually tear.
 It’s not just our soft tissue that can get damaged; our bones can get fractured too if we fall or lift something heavier than what we’re used to.
 Here are the nine most common sports injuries you need to keep in mind before you think about cranking the old shaft without warm-ups:

 1. Ankle sprain: Now that we have science class out of the way, you’d be able to understand ankle sprains better.
 Say you’re playing basketball or soccer and you’re running, kicking and possibly stomping on each other’s feet, this is an ideal condition for an ankle sprain.
 You’re doing all sorts of movements where you can tear your ligaments.
 You should apply ice and rest your ankle immediately after the ankle sprain.
 If your ankle injury is more severe, you need to see a doctor it is common for a doctor to prescribe an ankle brace and crutches in to stabilize the ankle joint and reduce load weight on the injured ankle.
 Another great option for rehabilitating ankle sprains would be to rent a Game Ready ice machine, these machines provide temperature-control cold therapy as well as intermittent compression to help heal your ankle injury faster and more effectively.

-2. Achilles tendon injuries: So there’s this old Greek myth about a mother dipping her child in the river Styx to make her child super-strong, except that the baby’s heel never touched the water.
+2. Achilles tendon injuries: So there’s this old Greek myth about a mother dipping her child in the River Styx to make her child super-strong, except that the baby’s heel never touched the water.
 That baby grew up to be a great warrior but was killed due to a heel wound.
 Sound impressive, right?
 Guess what; the Achilles tendon is real.
 We all have it.
 It connects the heel to the muscles that help us in walking.
 And it’s one of the most vulnerable parts of our body.
-If you’re thinking of jumping from pretty high up without proper equipment or practice, remember, you’re not jumping in the river Styx.
+If you’re thinking of jumping from pretty high up without proper equipment or practice, remember, you’re not jumping in the River Styx.

 3. Knee injuries: Let’s get one thing straight, the knee isn’t one bone, it’s a junction of many bones held together by ligaments, tendons, and other fibrous cup-like capsules – it’s a joint.
 Bending your knee in the wrong direction or even over-bending it in the right direction can damage your knee joint.
 Your knee also happens to have a bone (patella) to cover the joint for protection, and it can fracture during intense sports.
 Rest and ice your injured knee make sure to get a quality knee brace for compression, stability, and support.
 In some cases, surgical intervention may be warranted, where the patient can rent a CPM machine in combination with a Game Ready ice machine to help recovery after a knee surgery.

 4. Muscle cramps: Your muscles run your body -literally – but even Beyoncé has a limit, know that your muscles do as well.
 In the case of overuse or use after a long period of underuse, your muscles can start hurting like hell.
 Like if your past time is lounging on the couch, don’t expect your body to run a marathon without suffering in pain afterward.
 Give your body some warmth and apply over-the-counter (OTC) topical painkillers, these usually come in easy-to-apply creams.